-That the subconscious self can go at will and get facts, now in one State, now in another; that it can seek out at will the friends of the particular sitter who happens to be present; that it can select facts which concern both living and dead, and which are apart from each other by years in time, as well as by thousands of miles in space; that it can combine separate qualities so as to successfully simulate a personality and that the particular personality which the case requires; that it can at different sittings bring together just the facts to fit the person claimed to be present; that at a subsequent sitting it can remember all these multitudinous details, begin where it left off weeks before, and go on in perfect consistency with all the facts brought out before,-that all this is possible to the subliminal seems to pass the bounds of belief.
+Then the ordered the particular sitter who happens to be present; that it can seek out at will be from the free out at will be particular sitter who happens to be present; that it can select facts which concern both living and dead, and which are apart from each other by years in time, as well as by thousands of miles in space; that it can combine separate qualities so as to successfully simulate a personality and that the particular personality which the case requires; that it can at different sittings bring together just the facts to fit the person claimed to be present; that at a subsequent sitting it can remember all these multitudinous details, begin where it left off weeks before, and go on in perfect consistency with all the facts brought out before,-that all this is possible to the subliminal seems to pass the bounds of belief.
 That the subconscious self does actually do these things is simply a bold assumption.
 There is no proof of it as a fact.
 That something or someone, however, does it all, every serious student in this department of investigation is perfectly well aware.